Strumenta/antlr-kotlin/README.md

 ## Kotlin Runtime

-The Kotlin runtime for the Kotlin target is derived from the Java runtime, and is built as a multiplatform project running on JVM, JS, and Native.
+The Kotlin runtime for the Kotlin target is derived from the Java runtime, and is built as a multiplatform project running on JVM, JS, WebAssembly, and Native.

 > :warning: The Native runtime is **not** thread safe